apaeffgen/PanConvert/docs/User_Guide/Basic_Usage.md

 ## The preconfigured conversion sets

 * Make sure the Standard-Conversion Checkbox is marked.
 Otherwise you have to use the manual converter
-* Chose on From Format
+* Chose one From Format
-* Chose on to Format.
+* Chose one To Format.
 The formats should not be the same *
 ## Usage of the manual converter